United Farmers of Alberta: The modern cooperative

 Following the dissolution of its political wing, UFA focused on its commercial operations.
 UFA entered into a partnership with Maple Leaf Fuels, a subsidiary of Imperial Oil in 1935 to distribute fuel to its members.
 The next year it began to open retail stations under the Maple Leaf brand across the province.

 The first farm supply store opened in Calgary in 1954, and a second in Edmonton in 1957.
 That same year, UFA bought the assets of Maple Leaf Fuels, giving the co-op greater control over the business.

 In 1984, UFA opened its first cardlock fuel agency in Calgary.
 Today, UFA has over 110 cardlock facilities across three provinces and was the largest cardlock network in Alberta.

-UFA has over 120,000 members and with 2007 revenues of over $1.8 billion, UFA is ranked as the 37th largest business in Alberta by revenue according to Alberta Venture magazine.
+UFA has over 120,000 members; further, with 2007 revenues of over $1.8 billion, UFA is ranked as the 37th largest business in Alberta by revenue according to Alberta Venture magazine.

 In March 2009, UFA purchased Wholesale Sports in western Canada, and 15 Sportsman's Warehouse locations throughout the Northwest United States, which it then re-branded as Wholesale Sports.